 The first Athenian rulers were warriors who controlled the poli by force.
 The warrior families called themselves aristocrats.
 Aristoi- comes from a Greek word meaning “best people.”
 The tyrant was the leader of the aristocrats.
 Today we use the term tyrant to describe a cruel ruler, but many of the Athenian tyrants were kind and effective leaders.

-About 622BCE, a tyrant named Draco created a written legal system and a court to enforce his laws.
+In about 622BCE, a tyrant named Draco created a written legal system and a court to enforce his laws.
 Draco’s court meted out harsh punishments for even minor offenses.
 Today we use the word draconian to describe laws that are unnecessarily harsh or unjust.

 The Athenian army fought in a phalanx, a military formation of soldiers with overlapping shields that moved together as a unit.
 The mighty phalanx was more powerful than any individual aristocratic warrior.
-By the time of Draco’s rule, soldiers no longer needed to be wealthy enough to afford a horse, so Athenians from less prosperous families could join the army.
+By Draco’s rule, soldiers no longer needed to be wealthy enough to afford a horse, so Athenians from less prosperous families could join the army.
 The aristocratic leaders learned to consider the needs of all Athenian families to keep from losing support from the army.

 The word for people in ancient Greek was demos.
 Kratos meant rule.
 The government created by Solon was a democracy, where the people ruled the polis.
 Most democratic nations have elected representatives to make laws, but Athens was a direct democracy because the citizens acted as lawmakers.

 Direct democracy was possible in ancient Athens and even today is the system by which many small towns operate.
 However, gathering all citizens together to make decisions is not practical in large countries such as the United States.

 Draco (c.
 7th century BCE) replaced the oral law in Athens with a written code to be enforced by a court.This wood carving of Draco is in the main reading room of the Supreme Court library in Washington, D.C.